cocotb/cocotb/docs/source/coroutines.rst

 Coroutines can be scheduled for concurrent execution with :func:`~cocotb.start` and :func:`~cocotb.start_soon`.
 These concurrently running coroutines are called :class:`~cocotb.task.Task`\ s.

-The *async* function :func:`~cocotb.start` schedules the coroutine to be executed concurrently, then yields control to allow the new task (and any other pending tasks) to run, before resuming the calling task.
+The :keyword:`async` function :func:`~cocotb.start` schedules the coroutine to be executed concurrently, then yields control to allow the new task (and any other pending tasks) to run, before resuming the calling task.